abinavkiran/abinavkiran/README.md

-- 👋 Hi, I’m @abinavkiran
+-  Hi, I’m Abinav Kiran
-- 👀 I’m interested in AI ML CyberSecurity and Data Science
+-  I’m interested in AI ML CyberSecurity and Data Science
-- 🌱 I’m currently learning AI /ML
+-  I’m currently learning AI /ML
-- 💞️ I’m looking to collaborate on AI ML Cybersecurity or anything related to Computers
+-  I’m looking to collaborate on AI ML Cybersecurity or anything related to Computers
-- 📫 How to reach me Contact me on my Mail ID
+-  How to reach me Contact me on my Mail ID

 <!---
 abinavkiran/abinavkiran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.